 The Juvenile Collection's target audience is infancy through 12 years of age.
+Variations in reading levels of children, best available source of usable information, and expanded target audience of a particular work may call for the inclusion of material whose primary audience is teens or adults.
 Materials may be subdivided into areas according to interest, format and/or reading level; however, the Library makes no attempt to have separate subdivisions for every reading or interest level.
 Any restriction desired by parents and/or legal guardians on their own children's use of material is the parents' and/or legal guardians' responsibility.